visgl/luma.gl/docs/api-reference/webgl/buffer.md

 * `stride`=`0` (*number*, optional) - the `stride` represents an additional offset between each element in the buffer.

 Notes:
+* `type` and `size` values for attributes are read from the shaders when a program is created and linked, and normally do not need to be supplied.
+Also any attribute with `instance` in its name will automatically be given an instance divisor of `1`.
 * `offset` and `stride` are typically used to interleave data in buffers.